entangled-xyz/scotty/README.md

 *"Whatever you say, sir.
 Thy will be done."*—Montgomery Scott

-Scotty is a quantum computing platform for Scala developers.
+Scotty is a quantum computing framework for Scala developers.
 It comes with a quantum computer simulator that can be used for writing hybrid (classical and quantum) programs.

 Scotty was created with three goals in mind: